top of page

 Pro-tip:

-5. Get more than one mentor, if possible.
-But, make sure you communicate correctly with your mentors to avoid any confusion.
+If possible, get more than one mentor.
+However, make sure you communicate correctly with your mentors to avoid any confusion.

 At this point, you should have:

-The DMR expects that you should spend at least two years to complete your training.
-If you finish sooner than two years, you will have to wait for that the two years to lapse before submitting your application to write the examinations.
+The DMR expects you to spend at least two years completing your training.
+If you finish sooner than two years, you will have to wait for the two years to lapse before submitting your application to write the examinations.

 Step 6 - Apply to write the GCC Mines & Works examinations